 (Unless, perhaps, you’re a very successful YouTube influencer.
 But there’s only so many of those….)

 Let’s once again use PinchMe as an example.
-Currently, there are a few products you can get at no cost from BIORÉ.
+In the past, there were a few products you can get at no cost from BIORÉ.

 This includes a self-heating one-minute mask, a deep-cleansing pore strip, micellar water (makeup remover) and baking soda acne cleansing foam.

 OhYes!It’sFree is another website where you can get stuff mailed to you at no cost.
-The site’s latest no-cost mailers include mascara, eyeliner, foundation and lipstick.
+The site’s no-cost mailers have included mascara, eyeliner, foundation and lipstick.

 The website says:

-Some offers will take you through a confusing maze of external websites.
-And when you enter your personal information on a website that takes you to another website, expect to receive lots more promotional emails.
+- Some offers will take you through a confusing maze of external websites.
+Then when you enter your personal information on a website that takes you to another website, expect to receive lots more promotional emails.
 Or even annoying phone calls and text alerts.